mm-camelcase/optimised-java/README.md

 | **Total Cost (50 Tasks)** | ~$5,000/month          | ~$1,250/month            |

 Assuming a fleet of **50 ECS tasks**, switching to GraalVM could result in **monthly savings of ~$3,750**, or **~$45,000 annually**.

+## Further Optimisation Techniques

+The techniques covered in this repository — multi-stage builds, lightweight runtime images, Gradle and Docker caching, and GraalVM native images — are among the most impactful ways to optimise Java/Spring Boot applications.
+These approaches significantly improve performance by reducing build times, lowering memory and CPU usage, and minimising image sizes.

+However, there are several additional techniques that could further enhance your Java applications.
+These methods were not covered in this repository but are worth considering based on your project's specific requirements:

+### **Other Optimisation Techniques to Explore**

+1. **JVM Tuning**
+   - Customise garbage collection (e.g., G1GC, ZGC)
+   - Optimise heap size and thread usage based on application load

+2. **Lazy Bean Initialization**
+   - Reduce startup time by only initializing beans when they are first required

+3. **AOT Compilation (Spring Native)**
+   - Use Spring's Ahead-of-Time (AOT) compilation for even faster startup and lower memory footprint

+4. **Quarkus or Micronaut Frameworks**
+   - Explore alternative JVM frameworks that are designed to optimise for cloud-native environments

+5. **JIT Profiling**
+   - Use tools like JFR (Java Flight Recorder) and Mission Control to profile and optimise runtime performance

+6. **Container Optimisation**
+   - Limit container resource usage with Kubernetes resource requests/limits
+   - Use distroless or Alpine base images to reduce image size further

+7. **Database Connection Pooling**
+   - Fine-tune your HikariCP or other connection pool configurations for better performance

+8. **Caching Strategies**
+   - Implement appropriate caching layers (e.g., Redis, Caffeine) to reduce repetitive calls to slow services or databases

+9. **Reactive Programming**
+   - Consider frameworks like Project Reactor to optimise resource usage for high-throughput, non-blocking applications

+10. **Security Hardening and Scanning**
+    - Use tools to scan for vulnerabilities and harden your Docker images and dependencies

+These additional techniques can be layered on top of the existing optimisations in this project to achieve even greater performance gains.
+Each of them addresses different aspects of Java application performance and should be considered as part of a holistic optimisation strategy.